GitJackL/Generate-README-App/README.md

 ## Contributing

-Send money to PO box 449227
+f

 ## Tests

-Put on running shoes and do the bleep test
+f

 ## Questions

-If you have any questions about the repo, open an issue or contact GimpyGit69 directly at GimpyGit@1969.com.
+If you have any questions about the repo, open an issue or contact f directly at f.